 When traveling on an airplane, there are many reasons people wear noise-canceling headphones.
-Maybe you’re flying on an airline where you need to bring your own in-flight-entertainment or you’d just prefer to binge-watch your own shows instead of depending on a random episode or two that the airline offers on their IFE.
+Maybe you’re flying on an airline where you need to bring your own in-flight entertainment or you’d just prefer to binge-watch your own shows instead of depending on a random episode or two that the airline offers on their in-flight entertainment (IFE).

 You might be thinking about why it’s so bad to miss these messages?
 Should you have to stop watching 30-Day Fiancee just to hear that you’re flying over the Grand Canyon?

 It turns out that it’s the announcements you’re not expecting that could be the most important.
 If the plane is approaching a pocket of turbulence, that’s information I want to know beforehand because I might need to visit the lavatory after finishing my liter bottle of water.

 What if you’re going to be stuck in a holding pattern for the next 30 minutes waiting for a storm that’s currently over the airport to clear?
 If you’re getting a ride, you’d be able to contact whoever is picking you up and let them know.
 Well, if the plane’s Wi-Fi is working.